 The Live Tank area is where The Sanibel School 6th-graders shine.
 For two months prior to the festival, the students study shells and mollusks – the animals that create the shells.
 If they pass the course test, they have the opportunity to share their knowledge with the visitors while they view multiple aquariums containing live mollusks.

 While there is no fee to access the outside grounds, a $5 donation is requested to visit the vendors, booths and displays inside of the venue.
-Those who make the donation will also be granted free admission to the Bailey-Matthews National Shell Museum during the festival.
+Those who make the donation will also be granted half-price admission to the Bailey-Matthews National Shell Museum during the festival.
 The museum is the only one in the country dedicated solely to shells and mollusks, with extensive exhibits and hands-on activities.

 The funds raised by the Sanibel-Captiva Shell Club are given in the form of grants to several local marine education and conservation organizations and scholarship funds at the University of South Florida and Florida Gulf Coast University’s Department of Marine and Ecological Science.
 All of the funds raised by the outdoor activities go toward the maintenance of The Community House.